 Art and Technology Club - Engages members' academic and professional interests by discussing careers within entertainment industries such as animation, film, video games, comics, and digital art.

 Association for Women in Mathematics (AWM) - Open to both female and male students offering speakers and opportunities to learn about navigating careers and career transitions in mathematics.

 Astronomical Society - For anyone who finds astronomy interesting.
 They offer meetings with professional astronomers who talk about their research, star parties, and visits to observatories.

 Backstage Live - Annual production created and run by students that showcases actors and writers.

-Central Ohio Flute Association - Promote music within the arts community and provide volunteer services.
+Central Ohio Flute Association - Promotes music within the arts community and provides professional and volunteer services.

 Classics Club - Develop and promote interest in Classical study among students.

 Collegiate Council on World Affairs - Focuses on developing a clear understanding of international politics and diplomacy, participates in conferences and Model United Nations, and publishes an opinion magazine.